scanning electron micrograph depicting rod-shaped bacteria, such as Lactobacillus

 2. Strengthen Gut Lining Integrity

-Probiotics influence tight junction proteins and help stabilize the mucin layer that protects the intestines.
-Butyrate-producing bacteria like Clostridium butyricum fuel colon cells and support intestinal resilience — improving long-term digestive comfort.
+Probiotics influence tight junction proteins and help stabilize the mucin layer that protects the intestines, supporting gut barrier and intestinal lining health.
+Butyrate-producing bacteria like Clostridium butyricum fuel colon cells and support intestinal resilience, improving long-term digestive comfort.

 3. Improve Motility & Regularity